 One of the most frustrating things I experience on a regular basis is bad website UI.
 The worst thing about it is that most times, websites do them on purpose to increase click-throughs or drive traffic to their websites.
+Granted that everyone accepts Why Internet Presence Is Essential For Success In Car Finance, restaurant chain management or even in educational institutes, but that’s not to mean that they make the process of reaching a specific page tedious for the user.

 1. Paged Lists.
 I’m a fan of lists, who isn’t.
 They are easy to read, usually generate high traffic, and make collecting your thoughts easier.
 Check Tampa SEO company to get some ideas.
 But what drives me nuts is websites that actually put each item on it’s own page making you click through every one to read the entire article.
 The premise here is simple.
 The website owner is trying to increase their page views, which in theory, increases the value of their ad space.
 It’s an awful user experience, and I usually turn away anytime I come across one.